Well-being Word

 Have an idea for a podcast topic?
 Share your suggestions using the form at the bottom of our webpage.
 Thanks for influencing our podcast’s evolution!

-Melissa Milbrandt is the business director for the Divisions of Pediatric Anesthesiology, Obstetric Anesthesiology, Perioperative Medicine, and Innovation.
+Melissa Clary is the business director for the Divisions of Pediatric Anesthesiology, Obstetric Anesthesiology, Perioperative Medicine, and Innovation.
 She is a St. Louis native and completed her undergraduate degree at WashU.
 In her current role, Melissa is responsible for providing business and operational leadership for her divisions, including strategic planning and financial and operations management, and supporting the development of people, programs, and initiatives.
 She loves to spend time with her fiance, family, and friends in her free time, travel, and be active, especially to be outdoors with her Brittany Spaniel, Tillie.

-A Day in the Life: Melissa Milbrandt
+A Day in the Life: Melissa Clary

 My alarm goes off, and the first thing I get to do each morning is let my dog, Tillie, out of her kennel and watch her enthusiastically greet the day.
 My fiancé, Derek, is a resident, so he is typically headed out the door before me, but if we’re lucky and he has a later start, we will make lattes together and watch Tillie play outside.
 If I am by myself, I take Tillie on a quick walk and then get ready for the day.